mehdimiri/API.PagedList/README.md

-# PagedList Library for IQueryable with Filtering and Pagination
+# PagedList Library for IQueryable with Filtering, Sorting and Pagination

 Welcome to the PagedList library!
-This library extends `IQueryable` to support efficient pagination and filtering.
-It's designed to simplify the process of handling large datasets by providing easy-to-use methods for paging and filtering.
+This library extends `IQueryable` to support efficient Filtering, Sorting and Pagination.
+It's designed to simplify the process of handling large datasets by providing easy-to-use methods for Filtering, Sorting and Paging.

 ## Features